elisekain/lyricks/README.md

 - view other user's cards (but not edit/delete their cards)
 - browse cards by genre

+Lyricks also includes basic model tests using RSpec.

 ### Technologies Used

 - Ruby